Why 9 Out Of 10 Cat Fountains Are Making Your Cats Sick — And The One That Doesn't

 Your weekly routine:

-2. Empty the wastewater tank up front.
+2. Empty the used-water tank up front.

 3. Toss the stainless tray in the dishwasher.